EmberNoGlow/Merging-Meshes-Godot/README.md

 2. Add a `MergingMeshes` node to your scene.
 3. In the Inspector panel, add your `MeshInstance3D` nodes to the `meshes` parameter.
 4. Optional: Assign a `Material3D` to the `GeneralMaterial` parameter to set the material for the merged mesh or use **Original mesh materials**.
+5. Editor tools are available - you can merge meshes directly in the editor!
+Generation at Runtime can be disabled/enabled.
-5. Recommended: Keep the `HideSource` parameter enabled to automatically hide the original `MeshInstance3D` nodes.
+6. Recommended: Keep the `HideSource` parameter enabled to automatically hide the original `MeshInstance3D` nodes.

 ## About